exploratory-io/book/import/fred.md

 ![](images/fred-setting.png)

-Type in Series ID, e.g. UNRATE for unemployment rate, and select Start Date.
+Type in Series ID, e.g. UNRATE for unemployment rate.
+You can set multiple Series ID by separating them by comma(,).
+For example, you can type in MIXRSA, NYXRSA, SFXRSA as Series IDs to get Real State Price Index for Miami, New York, and San Francisco.

 You can search Series ID in https://fred.stlouisfed.org/tags/series

+Start Date and End Date are optional.
+If you leave them blank, it will get all data available.

 ![](images/fred_preview.png)

-Click "Run".
-If the preview is okay, click "Import".
+Click the "Run" button to preview data.
+If the preview looks okay, click the "Save" button.

 ![](images/fred_preview2.png)